ModelEarth/webhook/README.md

 6. Run `gcloud init` and choose options, then run `gcloud app deploy`

-Options selected for a file update during step above (3, 1, 7):
+Options selected for a file update during step above (3 or 4, 1, 9 (this will change)):
-Choose 3: Switch to and re-initialize existing configuration: [webhook-from-member-form]
+Choose 3 or 4: Switch to and re-initialize existing configuration: [webhook-from-member-form]
-Then 1: l.h, Then 7: rock-obj...
+Then 1: l.h, Then: rock-obj...
 And ignore .boto error.

-Lastly run `gcloud app deploy`
+Lastly run `gcloud app deploy` followed by Y.

 <!--
 In cmd prompt, created configuration name: